erikhyrkas/snakes/training_data/llama-wiki-1.md

 * Cougars can run at speeds of up to 40 miles per hour (64 kilometers per hour).
 * They have excellent night vision due to a reflective layer in the back of their eyes called the tapetum lucidum.
 * Cougars are also known for their ability to jump long distances, with some recorded jumps reaching up to 45 feet (14 meters).

-Note: This article is written at a simple level, using basic vocabulary and sentence structures.
 <end>

 Write a wiki article about Antarctica.<start>**Antarctica**